amaankulshreshtha/marshal/README.md

 ## Prerequisites

 - Follow the instructions from the [React Native Dev Env Setup](https://reactnative.dev/docs/0.64/environment-setup#installing-dependencies)
-- You need to install commitizen globally for when you commit the code.
+- You need to install `git-cz` globally for when you commit the code.

 ```bash
 yarn global add git-cz